Fear Of Rejection: How Feeling Vulnerable Affects Your Relationship

 Is there a time to not be so vulnerable?

 Whether or not to express your feelings of vulnerability is always your choice.
 When your goal is to know each other better, get closer to each other, or build a more open relationship, allowing vulnerability makes perfect sense.
-However, there may be other times when you need to protect yourself.
+However, there may be other times when you need to defend yourself.

 When you need to set boundaries